brichard19/certicom-challenge/README.md

 When two identical distinguished points are found, they are written to a file.

-The database strategy is similar to the one described in  [(PDF)](/docs/breaking-ecc2k-130.pdf  "Breaking ECC2K-130").
+The database strategy is similar to the one described in  [Breaking ECC2K-130](/docs/breaking-ecc2k-130.pdf  "Breaking ECC2K-130").

 Usage:
 `rho-db --results-dir /path/to/data/dir/results  --db-dir /path/to/database/dir`